yochaigal/cairn/wip/2e/vald.md

 - The implied setting of Cairn is called **Vald**.
 This includes all developed or settled lands, cities, towns, etc. The particular ruler does not matter.
 - **The Wood** surrounds and divides the kingdoms, and includes anyone (or anything) that has not yet sworn fealty. **The Woods** is not one forest, but _all_ forests.
-- **The Roots** is the realm of mystery and horror underneath, and does not care for the petty divisions overground.
+- **The Roots** is the realm of mystery and horror underneath, and does not care for the petty divisions aboveground.

 ### The Woods